FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 • SPF foam contractor qualifications: installer certification (SPFA Professional Certification, ICAA, or equivalent) and product-specific training records

-• UL listing numbers for insulation used in UL-listed fire-resistant assemblies
+• UL listing numbers for insulation used in UL-listed fire-resistant assemblies; NFPA 285 listing for combustible exterior wall assemblies on Type I and II construction

 • MSDS/SDS for all spray-applied products